 About My Art

 I find inspiration everywhere, from the marina and harbour in Weymouth to the bustling market and commons near my home in South West London.
 It is often the most ordinary of subjects that stimulates my creativity.
 For instance, a simple sketch of a dinghy moored at the marina sparked a number of print treatments, all of them different.
-I travel with a sketch book and camera to record images which can inspire a finished work.
+I travel with an ipad, sketch book and camera to record images which can inspire a finished work.

 I paint in acrylics and oils on canvas, board and paper.
 I create visuals at source, including sketches, colour references and photographs.
 I bring these into the studio to guide the painting although imagination takes over pretty quickly!